Dasharo/docs/docs/osf-trivia-list/dasharo-entry-subscription.md

-# Frequenty Asked Questions about Dasharo Entry Subscription
+# Frequently Asked Questions about Dasharo Pro Package

-## How can I download the Dasharo Entry Subscription binaries?
+## How can I download the Dasharo Pro Package binaries?

-If you've purchased the Dasharo Entry Subscription, you should have received an email containing all the necessary details to access your binaries.
+If you've purchased the Dasharo Pro Package, you should have received an email containing all the necessary details to access your binaries.
 Here's how you can download them: